lightyrs/dotpryrc/README.md

 [aliases available](https://github.com/vyorkin/dotpryrc/blob/master/config/aliases.rb) for you.

-Fork & customize it for your personal needs (as i did).
+Fork & customize it for your personal needs.